 Prepared by the Data Analysis and Progress Reporting Division, Illinois State Board of Education, November 2020.

-Disclaimer: The Illinois State Board of Education (hereinafter referred to as ISBE) is committed to providing all stakeholders with the most accurate information regarding the use of time out, Isolated time out, and physical restraint across Illinois.
-As of August 4, 2020, all educational entities that serve public education students were required to report these incidents to ISBE within two school days of the occurrence pursuant to Illinois Administrative Code (23 IAC 1.28.
+Disclaimer: The Illinois State Board of Education (hereinafter referred to as ISBE) is committed to providing all stakeholders with the most accurate information regarding the use of time out, isolated time out, and physical restraint across Illinois.
+ISBE began collecting reports of incidents of time out and restraint within two school days of each occurrence on November 20, 2019, pursuant to Illinois Administrative Code 23 IAC 1.28.
 ISBE further strengthened the quality of this reporting by moving the collection into the Student Information System on Aug.
 4, 2020.
-Prior to ISBE instituting this reporting, local school districts, special education cooperatives, and nonpublic facilities did not have a uniform system to report these occurrences to ISBE nor did they have a collective understanding of the definitions for the use of time out, isolated time out, and physical restraint; therefore, ISBE cannot attest to the accuracy of the data collected from these entities before August 4, 2020.
+Prior to ISBE instituting this reporting, local school districts, special education cooperatives and nonpublic facilities did not have a uniform system to report these occurrences to ISBE nor did they have a collective understanding of the definitions for the use of time out, isolated time out and physical restraint; therefore, ISBE cannot attest to the accuracy of the data collected from these entities before August 4, 2020.
 Additionally, there are a number of local school districts, special education cooperatives, and nonpublic facilities that are not included in this release of data as the release would interfere with active administrative enforcement proceedings conducted by ISBE.

 Restraint, time out, isolated time out (RTO) complaint process

 The State RTO complaint and investigation process is a procedure where a person submits a signed, written complaint alleging that the school district has violated one or more of the restraint and/or time out regulations found in